aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-bullet-and-numbered-lists/_index.md

 To create a bullet list that contains items on different levels—additional lists under the main bullet list—go through these steps:

-1. Create an instance of the Presentation class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Access the desired slide in slide collection using the ISlide object.
+2. Access the desired slide in slide collection using the [ISlide](https://apireference.aspose.com/slides/net/aspose.slides/islide/methods/index) object.
-3. Add an autoshape in the selected slide.
+3. Add an [AutoShape](https://apireference.aspose.com/slides/net/aspose.slides/autoshape) in the selected slide.
-4. Access the TextFrame of the added shape.
+4. Access the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) of the added shape.
-5. Remove the default paragraph in the TextFrame.
+5. Remove the default paragraph in the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe).
-6. Create the first paragraph instance using Paragraph class and with depth set to 0.
+6. Create the first paragraph instance using the [Paragraph](https://apireference.aspose.com/slides/net/aspose.slides/paragraph) class and with depth set to 0.
-7. Create the second paragraph instance using Paragraph class and with depth set to 1.
+7. Create the second paragraph instance using the Paragraph class and the depth set to 1.
-8. Create the third paragraph instance using Paragraph class and with depth set to 2.
+8. Create the third paragraph instance using the Paragraph class and the depth set to 2.
-9. Create the fourth paragraph instance using Paragraph class and with depth set to 3.
+9. Create the fourth paragraph instance using the Paragraph class and the depth set to 3.
-10. Add the created paragraphs in the TextFrame paragraph collection.
+10. Add the created paragraphs in the [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/textframe) paragraph collection.
 11. Save the presentation.

 This code, which is an implementation of the steps above, shows you how to create a multilevel bullet list in C#: